 How many variants of Spectre and Meltdown exist?

-In the Systematic Evaluation paper, researchers created a tree illustrating potential attacks, defining 13 variants of Spectre and 14 variants of Meltdown (of which, negative results were shown for 6 of the 14).
+In the Systematic Evaluation paper, researchers created a tree illustrating potential variants, defining 13 exploitable variants of Spectre and 14 variants of Meltdown (of which, 6 of the 14 are not exploitable).

 Variants of Spectre

 This new classification of Spectre groups attacks by the microarchitectural element they exploit.
 This creates four primary attack types: Spectre-PHT, exploiting the Pattern History Table; Spectre-BTB, exploiting the Branch Target Buffer; Spectre-RSB, exploiting the Return Stack Buffer; and Spectre-STL, exploiting the CPUs memory disambiguation prediction (specifically, store-to-load forwarding).